 If you have chosen, click the OK button.
 A warning window will appear: All data will be deleted from the device.
 Continue?

 If you have not yet saved important data from the USB drive, you can now stop the process and save the contents of the flashdrive to another partition, or another external drive, thus preventing data loss.
 Click OK to begin the process.

 Ready.
 It did not take more than 5 minutes with copying for all.

-Quick tip: If you are installing the system from the USB ready, you do not have to remove the flashdriv from the USB port.
+Quick tip: If you are installing the system from the USB ready, do not remove the flashdriv from the USB port.

-In BIOS, you must disable the "Secure Boot" option when you restart the computer.
+If you need to disable the "Secure Boot" option in the BIOS when you reboot, below you have a guide image, how to do it.
 ASUS, the Taiwan IT industry's the motherboard manufacturer, introduced unduly complicated security, making it harder to install the system in UEFI mode.
 Lenovo or Dell is simpler.
 The image below shows the ASUS BIOS motherboard where the option can be disabled.